 The Cost Of Joining an MLM Company

-Speaking of spending money, have you calculated the cost of joining one of these companies yet?
-Two of the main costs associated with running a network marketing business are membership fees and product sales to yourself.
+Two of the main costs associated with running a network marketing business are membership fees and requirements to keep your active status.

 All of these costs add up, and at the end of the day, your take-home paycheck is going to be money earned minus money spent.
 The high cost of running a network marketing company is why most individuals end up investing more money that they spend.